*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 III.
 The Indian Wars and Federal Peace Policies

-The “Indian wars,” so mythologized in western folklore, were a series of sporadic, localized, and often brief engagements between U.S. military forces and various Native American groups.
-The more sustained and more impactful conflict, meanwhile, was economic and cultural.
-The vast and cyclical movement across the Great Plains to hunt buffalo, raid enemies, and trade goods was incompatible with new patterns of American settlement and railroad construction.
-Thomas Jefferson’s old dream that Indian groups might live isolated in the West was, in the face of American expansion, no longer a viable reality.
+The “Indian wars,” so mythologized in western folklore, were a series of seemingly sporadic, localized, and often brief engagements between U.S. military forces and various Native American groups.
+More sustained and equally impactful conflicts were economic and cultural.
+New patterns of American settlement, railroad construction, and material extraction clashed with the vast and cyclical movement across the Great Plains to hunt buffalo, raid enemies, and trade goods.
+Thomas Jefferson’s old dream that Indigenous nations might live isolated in the West was, in the face of American expansion, no longer a viable reality.
 Political, economic, and even humanitarian concerns intensified American efforts to isolate Indians on reservations.
 Although Indian removal had long been a part of federal Indian policy, following the Civil War the U.S. government redoubled its efforts.
-If treaties and other forms of persistent coercion would not work, more drastic measures were deemed necessary.
+If treaties and other forms of persistent coercion would not work, federal officials pushed for more drastic measures: after the Civil War, coordinated military action by celebrity Civil War generals such as William Sherman and William Sheridan exploited and exacerbated local conflicts sparked by illegal business ventures and settler incursions.
 Against the threat of confinement and the extinction of traditional ways of life, Native Americans battled the American army and the encroaching lines of American settlement.

 Many female Christian missionaries played a central role in cultural reeducation programs that attempted to not only instill Protestant religion but also impose traditional American gender roles and family structures.
 They endeavored to replace Indians’ tribal social units with small, patriarchal households.
 Women’s labor became a contentious issue because few tribes divided labor according to the gender norms of middle- and upper-class Americans.
 Fieldwork, the traditional domain of white males, was primarily performed by Native women, who also usually controlled the products of their labor, if not the land that was worked, giving them status in society as laborers and food providers.
 For missionaries, the goal was to get Native women to leave the fields and engage in more proper “women’s” work—housework.
 Christian missionaries performed much as secular federal agents had.
 Few American agents could meet Native Americans on their own terms.
 Most viewed reservation Indians as lazy and thought of Native cultures as inferior to their own.
 The views of J. L. Broaddus, appointed to oversee several small Indian tribes on the Hoopa Valley reservation in California, are illustrative: in his annual report to the Commissioner of Indian Affairs for 1875, he wrote, “The great majority of them are idle, listless, careless, and improvident.
 They seem to take no thought about provision for the future, and many of them would not work at all if they were not compelled to do so.
 They would rather live upon the roots and acorns gathered by their women than to work for flour and beef.”12